If you plan to travel across Thailand from Krung Thep Maha Nakhon (Bangkok) to the north, you will no doubt pass through Lopburi 🧔

-Stay for a few days to explore this beautiful region of central Thailand, and with a lot to see and do, here are the top 10 must-visit stunning attractions in Lopburi city 🏆
+Stay with us as we explore this beautiful region of Central Thailand, and with a lot to see and do, here are the top 10 must-visit stunning attractions in Lopburi.

-With its famous link to monkeys and is synonymous with primates, you will definitely find monkeys assembling daily in many places across the city 🧔 Most famously from 10 am to 4 pm daily at Phra Prang Sam Yod and San Phra Kan shrine.
-Here you will find the monkeys running amok and hanging from power cables and every conceivable place.
+With its famous link to monkeys and is synonymous with primates, you will find monkeys assembling daily in many places across the city.
+Most famously from 10 am to 4 pm daily at Phra Prang Sam Yod and San Phra Kan shrine.
+Here, you will find the monkeys running amok, hanging from power cables, and every conceivable place.

 Although you can rent motorbikes in the city for 300 to 400 THB daily, you should stick to the cheap and inexpensive blue buses 🧔 As the city is so compact, a motorbike is not essential.
 If you want to travel outside the city, you should get a bus from the local bus station or a metered taxi.

 The Sunflower fields of Lopburi will wake up the love of nature inside you.
-Spread across more than 320 sq km 🧔 the sunflower field blossoms from November to January.
+Spread across more than 320 sq km, the sunflower field blossoms from November to January.
 You can rent a motorbike or a car or hop onto a tuk-tuk to explore the fields.
-It provides an unbeatable 🥇 photo op, and you can find some farmers selling sunflower seeds, oil, and umbrellas.
+It provides an unbeatable photo op, and you can find some farmers selling sunflower seeds, oil, and umbrellas.

-Located approximately 17km to the southeast of the city, Wat Phra Phutthabat is an ancient temple that offers a more laid-back experience when compared to the other temples in the heart of the town 🥇
+Located approximately 17 km to the southeast of the city, Wat Phra Phutthabat is an ancient temple that offers a more laid-back experience when compared to the other temples in the heart of the town 🥇

-The Lopburi monkey banquet festival is held each year on the last Sunday of November.
-It is one of the biggest and is an impressive but strange festival 🧔 If you are in Thailand during November, make sure you don't miss this unique festival.
+The Lopburi Monkey Banquet Festival is held each year on the last Sunday of November.
+It is one of the biggest and most impressive but strange festivals.
+If you are in Thailand during November, don't miss this unique festival.
 You will find many monkeys in Lopburi, and the festival is held in Phra Prang Sam Yot temple.

-We hope you have a great stay in Lopburi; remember to keep an eye out for the purse-snatching monkeys!
-You have been warned 🧔
+We hope you have a great stay in Lopburi; remember to watch for the purse-snatching monkeys!
+You have been warned 😉

 A fast-growing Thailand Travel Blog written by Expats and Thais since 2017.
 We will share our experiences and ideas from an insider point of view for you to create your own unique Thailand experience.